Skip to main content

 Production Traffic Capture

 The process of recording real-world application behavior.
-This data serves as the Real Runtime Data for creating deterministic regression tests.
+The capture becomes a Runtime Snapshot that can be used for trace comparison, debugging, and replay-based regression tests.
 See comparison: BitDive vs. Speedscale & Keploy (Traffic Replay) Guide: Creating Unit Tests from Traffic

 R